 2014 Suing for Reform

 In 2014 a judge of the Los Angeles Superior Court ruled that “there are a significant number of grossly ineffective teachers currently active in California classrooms” and that this causes thousands of students to fall years behind in math and reading.
 “The evidence is compelling.
 Indeed, it shocks the conscience,” wrote Judge Rolf Treu in his Vergara v.
 State of California decision striking down seniority-based job protections for unionized teachers.
 This prompted other philanthropists and education reformers to consider similar donor-funded lawsuits in states like New York, Connecticut, New Jersey, New Mexico, and Oregon, with the aim of eliminating rigid procedures that block dismissal of incompetent teachers.

 - Philanthropy magazine reporting, philanthropyroundtable.org/topic/k_12_education/suing_for_reform

-- Sponsor of Vergara case, studentsmatter.org
+- Sponsor of Vergara case to its conclusion, studentsmatter.org/vergara

-- Institute for Justice educational litigation ij.org/cases/schoolchoice
+- Institute for Justice educational litigation, ij.org/pillar/school-choice/?post_type=case